Pokojišče: Name

 Pokojišče was mentioned in written sources in 1763–87 as Pokoinik.
 The name of the village comes from the common noun pokojišče 'resting place' and refers to the physical location of the village at a level point along the route between Borovnica and the Menišija Plateau, which offered a place for rest during the ascent.

 History

 A transport route to Cerknica already passed through Pokojišče in the distant past, traversing land owned by the monastery in Bistra.
-A house in the village with the oeconym Colnar (literally, 'toll collector') is reminiscent of the route, and a plaque bearing the coat of arms of the 17th-century provincial clerk Wolfgang Markowitsch is built into the structure.
+A house in the village with the estate name Colnar (literally, 'toll collector') is reminiscent of the route, and a plaque bearing the coat of arms of the 17th-century provincial clerk Wolfgang Markowitsch is built into the structure.
 During the Second World War, on September 26, 1942, Italian forces burned all but the largest house in the village.
 In June 2010, part of the settlement of Dobec in the Municipality of Cerknica merged with Pokojišče, which increased its area by 1 km2.